Ryomensukuna2003/ragstack/README.md

 ## Todo
 - [ ] Add seperate vector name for embeddings. it is messing with current answers.
 - [ ] Add FireCrawlLoader to load data from websites.
+- [ ] Add preview for websites and loading state
+- [ ] Add code highlighting for code files